Atherington, Devon, St Mary's Church

 Most of the present building is in 15th century Perpendicular style, but the north aisle is Tudor, built by the Bassett family around 1579.
 The Bassetts were descended from Edward IV through his son, Arthur Plantagenet (see below).

 The octagonal font is 15th century, each face carved with a quatrefoil, with 4 faces also bearing a blank heraldic shield.
-There are also a series of 7 finely carved 15th century bench ends.
+There are also a series of seven finely carved 15th-century bench ends.

 About Atherington, St Mary's